 Overall, we were super impressed with the Arlo doorbell camera.
 Its unique functions felt like useful additions rather than gimmicks, and its consistency and reliability were two huge checks in the “pros” column.
 We loved how easy it was to tailor the functionality to our needs and appreciated the thoughtful design of the app.

-We wish Arlo would offer a battery-operated version of their doorbell camera.
-This would make installation easier and give you the freedom to install the unit wherever it would best perform.
-However, with how easy the step-by-step guide made the installation process, we can’t be too upset.
 Overall, we think the Arlo video doorbell is a great choice for entryway protection, and the low price makes it all the more appealing.

 No, the Alro Video Doorbell needs to be hard-wired.